 I’m Louisa Penfold and I work with children in art museums.

-On this website you will find all different sorts of posts exploring ideas such as ‘what is pedagogy,’ ‘why does play matter’ as well as different tips and techniques for supporting children’s creative learning.
+On this website you will find posts exploring ideas such as ‘what is pedagogy,’ ‘why does play matter’ as well as different tips and techniques for supporting children’s creative learning.

 To navigate your way through these posts, I have created a directory with six different key sections.
 You can find these under the ‘Directory’ heading at the top of the page.
-These are art, materials, play, learning, reflections on children’s learning spaces as well as a final section on my PhD research which is looking at young children’s learning in art museums.
+These are art, materials, play, learning, reflections on children’s learning spaces as well as a section on my PhD research.

-I am sure many of you have lots of interesting insights on these topics so please feel to leave a comment, sign up for the mailing list and be a part of these conversations.
+I love connecting with others who also share a relentless enthusiasm for children’s art education so please feel to leave a comment, sign up for the mailing list and be a part of these conversations!

 A little about me

-Aside from nerding out about art and children’s education on Art Play Children Learning I also do some other things.
+Aside from nerding out about art and children’s learning on this blog I also do some other things!

 I have also worked on the learning programs at The Ipswich Art Gallery, Artslink Queensland, the Queensland Art Gallery/Gallery of Modern Art (Australia) and as a research fellow on Serpentine Galleries’ Changing Play programme (UK).
 My Master thesis investigated intergenerational learning programs at the Dallas Museum of Art, the Denver Art Museum and the Museum of Modern Art (USA).